65 Facts So Weird You Won't Believe They're True

-An actual research study commissioned by Guinness found that an estimated 162,719 pints of Irish stout go to waste every year…via mustaches.
-The study found that 0.56 milliliters of Guinness is trapped in the ordinary beard or mustache with each sip.
+An actual research study commissioned by Guinness found that an estimated 162,719 pints of Irish stout go to waste every year… via mustaches.
+The study found that 0.56 milliliters of Guinness get trapped in the average beard or mustache with each sip.
 And it takes about 10 sips to finish a pint.

-An estimated 92,370 Guinness consumers every year in the U.K. have facial hair.
-Figuring they consume on average 180 pints each a year, the total cost of wasted Guinness annually is about $536,000.
+An estimated 92,370 Guinness consumers every year in the UK have facial hair.
+Assuming they consume on average 180 pints each a year, the total cost of wasted Guinness annually is about $536,000.
 The moral of this story?
 Shave and save!

 The Russians arrived 12 days late to the 1908 Olympics because they were using the wrong calendar.

-But for many countries, including Russia, the switch from the Julius calendar to the Gregorian took centuries.
-As a result, in 1908, the Russians missed the first 12 days of the Olympics, which was hosted in London, because they were still using the Julius calendar.
-The country finally changed over in 1918 after the Bolsheviks took over.
+But for many countries, including Russia, the switch from the Julian calendar to the Gregorian took centuries.
+As a result, in 1908, the Russians missed the first 12 days of the Olympics, which was hosted in London, because they were still using the Julian calendar.
+The country finally changed over in 1918 after the Bolsheviks took control.
 Fun bonus fact: Greece, the country where the Olympics were born, was the last nation to make the switch in 1923.